Patrick Deyto: Senior

 In February 2013, Deyto was called up for the national team training ahead of their preparations for the 2014 AFC Challenge Cup qualification against Cambodia, Brunei, and Turkmenistan.

 In March 2014, he was again called up to the senior team, but now by new Azkals head coach Thomas Dooley in a friendly match against Malaysia as a reserve but eventually played as a starter after Roland Muller cancelled his flight and couldn't play due to a flu.

 He was selected in the final 23-man squad for the 2014 AFC Challenge Cup which was held in Maldives.
 Because of the absence of Muller and Neil Etheridge who were both unavailable because of club duties, Deyto was the starting goalkeeper for the Philippines during the 2014 AFF Championship.

-Deyto would return to play for the Philippines almost a decade later.
-He would feature in the 1–0 friendly win against Nepal on 15 June 2023.
+Deyto played his first match for the Philippines in almost five years after featuring in the 1–0 friendly win against Nepal on 15 June 2023.

 Deyto was selected as the main choice goalkeeper in the 2024 ASEAN Championship after Neil Etheridge and Kevin Ray Mendoza were denied from leaving their respective clubs due to league fixtures.
 He played in all four group stage matches, sustaining a leg injury in the last one against Indonesia.

+Deyto retired from international duty after the 2026 ASEAN Championship.